 The 2 key to generating substantial traffic growth through inbound content marketing are: 1) matching search intent and 2) content quality and uniqueness.

 High content quality — including adding unique value that other websites don’t have — is essential.
 The web has matured significantly and content production has increased quickly with agencies and AI writers publishing at a rapid pace.
-Google and other search engines not looking for copycat content.
-They are looking for unique value-added content that enhances the searcher’s knowledge, or gets them to the right answer, product or service better.
+Google and other search engines are not looking for copycat content.
+They are looking for unique value-added content that enhances the searcher’s knowledge, or gets them to the right answer, product or service quickly.
 Factors such as author reputation, depth of coverage, unique data or surveys, tables, custom images and infographics, etc. are important to rank on page 1 of the search results.
 They also increase your site’s EAT (expertise, authority and trust) which contributes to your site’s overall ranking.